Explik/au-2025-chinese-course-a1/README.md

     A. Create new flashcard set
     B. Import the flashcards from the TXT file

+Tip, if you find any erronous pinyin or translation, you can add these to cache.csv.
+This will ensure that the same error is not made again.

 ## Setup
 1. Install required python packages by running the following command in your terminal:
 ```bash